 - We are the birthplace of Football. (the most important obviously)

 So there we go.
-If you have your own personal thought’s about the UK then please leave your opinions in the comment section below.
+If you have your own personal thought’s about why the UK sucks (or even if you love the damned place) then please leave your opinions in the comment section below.